evdcush/visual-analytics-for-emo-algorithm-comparison/frontend/README.md

 # VisSystem Frontend

 The frontend service of comparative visual analytics for evolutionary processes.
-Programming in Python language.
+Programming in JavaScript language with Vue3 framework.

 ## Environment Requirement